zemian/zemian.github.io/content/blog/2020/text-editor.md

----
-title: Which Programmer Text Editor To Use?
+Title: Which Programmer Text Editor To Use?
-date: 2020-09-27
+Date: 2020-09-27
-tags:
-- texteditor
-- editor
-- programming
----
+Tags: texteditor,editor,programming

 A text editor is a programmer must have tool.
 Like many developers, I have used quite a few text editors over the years.
 Here are some that got me through many projects.